markon1-a/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 1: 00:05:55

 So you said early that paying attention to feedback from others is really important.
-And so What is the interaction between the work that you do on Bitcoin and the wider applied cryptography community?
+What is the interaction between the work that you do on Bitcoin and the wider applied cryptography community?

 Speaker 2: 00:06:08